HighOnMelatonin/hiitman/README.md

 1. Leaderboard (Refer to reddit's acheivements section)
 2. Group exercising
 3. Integration with smart watches (we can integrate with HPB's fitness tracker -> Healthy 365 points)
-4. Allow user to set fitness goal then game will generate a workout schedule???
+4. Allow user to set fitness goal

 ## 2. Gameplay